Madikeri, Coorg

 Hidden in Karnataka's Western Ghats amidst lush green surroundings, Nishani Motte is an off-the-beaten-path trekking spot in the Coorg (Kodagu) district.
 Famous for its surreal landscape, panoramic views, and peaceful atmosphere, it is one of South India's offbeat yet highly rewarding treks.
 Unlike its more famous counterparts such as Tadiandamol or Mandalpatti, Nishani Motte provides a virgin nature experience, which is a must for nature enthusiasts and adventure seekers.
 At a height of about 4,100 feet (1250 meters) above sea level, this peak belongs to the Brahmagiri Range of the Western Ghats, a World Heritage site known for its astounding biodiversity and ecological value.
 Nishani Motte is accessible on a trail that goes through thick forests, rolling grasslands, coffee plantations, and clumps of shola forests, offering trekking enthusiasts the perfect blend of nature and adventure.

 More off the beaten path compared to other very touristy trekking areas in Coorg, Nishani Motte is a serene location.
-The trek itself is serene, with trekkers having the opportunity to get closely involved with nature without the inconvenience of large groups of people.
+The Nishani Motte trek itself is serene, with trekkers having the opportunity to get closely involved with nature without the inconvenience of large groups of people.
 It is therefore an ideal vacation spot for nature lovers as well as those who enjoy solitude.

 The Kodavas have a culture that sets them apart from the rest of Karnataka's people.
 Their warrior culture is identified with Kodava culture.
 The Kodavas are not followers of the Brahmanical religion of priestly authority like most South Indian communities.
 The Kodavas have their unique tradition of ancestor worship in which the family gods and the elderly people play the most crucial roles.
 One of the most striking aspects of Kodava culture is its martial heritage.
 The Kodavas have historically been a land-owning, warrior community, and even today, they have a strong representation in the Indian armed forces.
 Their traditional attire reflects this legacy, with men wearing the ‘Kupya’ (a long, wraparound coat) and carrying the ‘Peeche Kathi’ (a ceremonial dagger), which is a symbol of their warrior spirit.
 Coorg festivals are colourful and have a direct connection with the country's martial and agricultural culture.